 Most often (and most fortunately) my posts are reviews of places that I or my guest posters have enjoyed taking and sharing.
 My trip to Denver this week was a different sort of experience than those that I am used to sharing.
-I don’t have a hotel to review or restaurants and shops to recommend this time (in fact I stayed at the airport Marriott which truly wasn’t that bad!).
+I don’t have a hotel to review or restaurants and shops to recommend this time.
 This was a trip I made that I feel compelled to write about as I sit on my flight back to New York with a heavy heart and lump still in my throat, thinking about the last 24 hours I just experienced.

 I just watched 6 tons of ivory crushed.
 Ivory that represented over 1,000 elephants (and their progeny) who lost their lives all for trinkets.